 23 Magnesium-Rich Foods to Improve Your Diet

 Magnesium is a mineral needed by every cell in the body and plays a role in over 300 physiological processes!
-The mineral's primary roles are to maintain and support muscle via protein synthesis, promote nerve function, control and regulate blood glucose and blood pressure, balance and transport potassium and calcium, and neutralize stomach acid.
-In addition to its immediate functions, increased intakes of magnesium have shown to reduce the risk of stroke, high blood pressure, diabetes, and osteoporosis, along with treating diseases of the heart, anxiety, constipation, indigestion, and other health conditions.
+The mineral's primary roles are to maintain and support muscle via protein synthesis, promote nerve function, and so much more.

 Whereas magnesium deficiencies are rare, there is no denying ensuring adequate intake is a safe bet to ensure such critical processes are carried out by the body.
-According to the National Institute of Health (NIH), Recommended Dietary Allowances (RDAs) for magnesium ranges from 310 to 420 milligrams (mg) in men and women aged 19 years and older.
-Nonetheless, recommended intakes can be achieved through various sources of magnesium, including these 23 foods!
+According to the National Institute of Health (NIH), Recommended Dietary Allowances (RDAs) for magnesium range from 310 to 420 milligrams (mg) in men and women aged 19 years and older.

 2. Spinach (157 mg per 1 cup cooked)